jjxia955/Glycan-Prox-seq/README.md

 Source data: All processed data supporting the findings of this study are provided with the manuscript.

-Raw sequencing data and processed h5ad file: Available at the Gene Expression Omnibus (GEO) under accession number GSEXXXXXX.
+Raw sequencing data and processed h5ad file: Available at the Gene Expression Omnibus (GEO) under accession number GSE307239.